Regulation Development

 The City of Albuquerque Environmental Health Department’s Air Quality Program serves as the local agency partner to the Air Board, and is authorized to administer and enforce the provisions of the state Air Quality Control Act and the federal Clean Air Act within the City of Albuquerque and Bernalillo County.

 Air Board meetings are open to the public and conducted in accordance with the Open Meetings Act.
-The public are encouraged to attend Air Board meetings, which are held on the second Wednesday of every month at 5:30 p.m.
+The public is encouraged to attend Air Board meetings, which are typically held on the second Wednesday of every month at 5:30 p.m.

 Learn more about the Air Board and upcoming meetings.